 Over the past year, and particularly since the fall of 1999, the TWU campaigned to bring our message to the memberships, beginning in B.C.
 In the fall, the Union held a leadership tour, a series of membership meetings throughout B.C. to which TWU members were invited.
 The tour had the joint purpose of celebrating the Union's 50th anniversary and of giving the membership the opportunity to discuss issues of concern prior to the representation vote.
 Table Officers and Local Business Agents attended the membership meetings.
 In addition to speeches and question and answer sessions, the meetings featured a 15-minute TWU video on the Union's history and Collective Agreement, and entertainment by folk-singer Valdy.

-Early in the New Year, the TWU took its leadership tour to various Alberta centres.
-In both provinces, questions from members (and potential members) centred on meat-and-potato issues such as pensions, seniority rights, and bargaining strategy.
+Any bets on which way he voted?
+TWU President Rod Hiebert mails in his ballot in CIRB vote to determine bargaining agent for Telus unionized workers provinces, questions from members (and potential members) centred on meat-and-potato issues such as pensions, seniority rights, and bargaining strategy.
 The TWU officers noted that the